umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/index.md

 The first step to get Umbraco Deploy up and running is to set up a  Github repository which will act as our environment where we will set up a CI/CD pipeline that will run the build server to Azure Web and new Umbraco project through Visual [studio](https://our.umbraco.com/documentation/Getting-Started/Setup/Install/install-umbraco-with-nuget).

-When setting up a repository add a Gitignore file using the Visual Studio template once we have installed the Umbraco project we will add some Umbraco and Umbraco deploy specific files that we want to ignore when we deploy.
+When setting up a repository add a Gitignore file using the Visual Studio template once the Umbraco project is installed we will add some Umbraco and Umbraco deploy specific files that we want to ignore when we deploy.

-Once the repository have been created, clone it down to your local machine.
+Clone down  the repository to your local machine.

-Once it have been cloned down install the Umbraco project in the repository folder so it will be picked up by Git.
+When it have been cloned down install the Umbraco project in the repository folder so it will be tracked by Git.

-Once the project have been created in the repository, run the project and install Umbraco 8 run through the installer with a Custom SQL connection string to a local database.
+Now the project have been created in the repository, run the project and install Umbraco 8 run through the installer with a Custom SQL connection string to a local database.

 Once the installation is done, navigate to the data folder using the command line and run an echo > deploy which will trigger the UDA schema to be installed.